-Now fix ramp to the required position at the front of the garage (a good quality construction adhesive is recommended for final fixing of ramps) - if required pull the tile mat forwards so that the front row of tiles sits onto the ramp.
+Now fix ramp to the required position at the front of the garage (a good quality construction adhesive is recommended for final fixing of ramps if required see above) - if required pull the tile mat forwards so that the front row of tiles sits onto the ramp.

 We now suggest that you leave the floor to settle for 24 hours before commencing final cutting and fitting of tiles around your perimeter.
-Generally the tiles that you cut to size from the left of the garage, the offcut can be used on the right hand side of the garage.